-Day 9: Kyoto
+Day 9: Tea Ceremony & Fan Painting

-The day begins with a visit to Kiyomizu Temple, one the most visited temples in Kyoto.
+The day begins with a visit to Kiyomizu-dera, one the most visited temples in Kyoto.
 Next, head to a restored Japanese wooden townhouse and immerse yourself in the culture and enjoy the age-old rituals of a tea ceremony and try your hand at fan painting.
 Also explore Gion, Kyoto's famous geisha district and centre of the city's traditional arts.

-Kiyomizu Temple - One of the most celebrated temples in Japan, Kiyomizu literally translates to "Pure Water" after being founded on the site of Otowa Waterfall in 780.
-The temple is famous for its wooden stage that juts out 13 metres above the hillside and offers its visitors views of the beautiful sea of colours in spring and autumn caused by numerous cherry and maple trees.
+Kiyomizu-dera - One of the most celebrated temples in Japan, Kiyomizu-dera literally translates to "Pure Water Temple" after being founded on the site of Otowa Waterfall in 780.
+The temple is famous for it's wooden stage that juts out 13 metres above the hillside and offers it's visitors views of the beautiful sea of colours in spring and autumn caused by numerous cherry and maple trees

-Day 10: Kyoto - Kanzawa
+Day 10: Explore Kanazawa

-This morning travel approximately two hours by Limited Express train to Kanazawa and upon arrival, meander your way through Kenrokuen, one of the Three Great Gardens of Japan.
+This morning travel approximately 2 hours by Limited Express train to Kanazawa and upon arrival, meander your way through Kenrokuen, one of the Three Great Gardens of Japan.
 Also visit the Nomura Samurai House and Kunani Pottery Factory.

-Please note: You will need to pack a smaller overnight bag for tonight as your main luggage will be transferred separately to your accommodation in Takayama.
+Please note your luggage will be transferred directly to Takayama so you will need to pack an overnight bag for one night in Kanazawa.